Satavahana Urban Development Authority

-The Satavahana Urban Development Authority is an urban planning agency in Karimnagar district of the Indian state of Telangana.
+The Satavahana Urban Development Authority Karimnagar is an urban planning agency in Karimnagar district of the Indian state of Telangana.
 It was set up on 17 May 2017 by the state government and has its headquarters at Karimnagar.

 The urban development agency with a geographical area of spreading across Karimnagar, Karimnagar Urban and Rural Mandals of the city sees over the infrastructure development and planning for the 489,985 residents of the town.